raspberrypilearning/3D-scene/en/step_5.md

 --- task ---

 Click on the **Full Screen Control** icon above the Stage.
-Your project will fill your screen so you and others can interact with it more easily.
-In this mode, the sprites and sliders cannot be accidentally dragged in to a new position.
+Your project will fill your screen so you and other people can interact with it more easily.
+In this mode, the sprites and sliders cannot be accidentally dragged into a new position.

 ![Enter full screen](images/enter-full-screen.png)